DataDog/documentation/content/en/developers/integrations/oauth_for_integrations.md

 For more information on Datadog's OAuth implementation, see the [Datadog OAuth2 documentation][1].

+Publishing an OAuth client does not result in a published integration.
+Your integration only appears on the [Integrations page][16] after you've completed a separate publication process.
+For information on creating and publishing an integration, see [Build and integration][18].

 ## When to use OAuth in an integration

 OAuth support is required for all partner-built SaaS integrations that directly submit data to, or query data from, Datadog's public [API endpoints][12].
 OAuth does not apply to software deployed on-premises, or to Datadog Agent checks.

 ## Build an integration with OAuth

-When building an integration with OAuth, you should only select the scopes to which your application needs access.
+When building an integration with OAuth, you should select only the scopes needed by your application.
 After a customer consents to authorize your integration, all listed scopes become available to your application through a token.

 You can include OAuth in a new integration (or add it to an existing integration) on the [Marketplace][2] or [Integrations][3] page by following the steps below.
 For existing integrations, note that there's no need to change your `app_uuid` in the `manifest.json`.

 ### Create an app from a template